decentralized-identity/waci-presentation-exchange/spec/spec.md

 }
 ```

-The Presentation Exchange specification does dot currently define a `frame`
+The Presentation Exchange specification does not currently define a `frame`
 property for a `presentation definition`.
 This means that implementers of
 Presentation Exchange who wish to use the protocol described here may run into
 errors when using the